ArkoSammy12/fire-bending/README.md

 ## Fire Sources

-Fire blocks produced by lightning, lava, or flint-and-steel are now their own fire blocks.
-The mod adds 3 new gamerules that let you configure the fire tick delay of each fire source individually:
+Fire blocks produced by different sources are now their own fire blocks.
+The mod adds new gamerules that let you configure the fire tick delay of each fire source individually:

 - `/gamerule lightningFireTickDelay <integer-argument>`
 - `/gamerule lavaFireTickDelay <integer-argument>`
 - `/gamerule flintAndSteelFireTickDelay <integer-argument>`
+- `gamerule explosionFireTickDelay <integer-argument>`
+- `/gamerule fireChargeFireTickDelay <integer-argument>`

 The integer argument supplied to the gamerule, will modify the fire tick delay of the corresponding fire source, using the formula `tickDelay = argument + RandomNumber(0, 10)`.
 Additionally, setting this value to `-1` disables fire ticking for that fire source.
 All of these gamerules have the default value of `30`.